tposney/midi-qol/README.md

 # midi-qol
 Midi-qol is a replacement for minor-qol and you should not have both modules active at the same time, but both can be installed at the same time.
-This is an 0.1 release and should be considered beta.
-It is unlikely to destory your world, but I guess it might.
 Because there are some subtle differences in the way the module works, comapared to minor-qol you will need to experiment with the settings.
 See minor-qol for most of the feature description.